COVID-19: Actor Exits TV Drama After Refusing To Get Vaccinated

 Another Hollywood star has been written out of a TV drama after refusing to receive a COVID-19 vaccine.

-The lastest to exit a popular drama is Rockmond Dunbar of "9-1-1," the Fox television series.
+The latest to exit a popular drama is Rockmond Dunbar of "9-1-1," the Fox television series.

 The show requires all actors need to be vaccinated to participate, but, as a response, Dunbar applied for a medical and religious exemption, which he was denied, according to Deadline.